yaya2devops/support-ticket/README.md

-# AI is the futur
+# AI is the future

 Ashley T (17/01/2023 22:47:46): Hello, thank you for contacting Kryterion Support my name is Ashley.
 Before we continue, please provide the email address associated with your Webassessor account.